 Skilandis

-Skilandis traces to at least the 16th century in Lithuanian Grand Duchy household-curing tradition — every farm slaughtered a pig in late November, with skilandis being one of the long-aged products that fed the family through the year.
-Protected Designation of Origin status was granted by the EU in 2008.
+Skilandis traces to at least the 16th century in Lithuanian Grand Duchy household-curing tradition (the word appears in Grand Duchy documents from the 16th-18th centuries) — every farm slaughtered a pig in late November, with skilandis being one of the long-aged products that fed the family through the year.
+It is protected by the EU not as a Protected Designation of Origin but as a Traditional Speciality Guaranteed (TSG), registered as 'Lietuviškas skilandis' by Commission Implementing Regulation (EU) 2016/657 of 27 April 2016 (the name was changed from the bare 'Skilandis' after a national opposition procedure).
 The dish lost ground during Soviet collectivization but artisanal producers (especially in Aukštaitija) have revived it.
 Industrial versions exist but lack the depth of aged farmhouse skilandis.

 Paper-thin slice is mahogany-red with white fat marbling visible — sea-salt and slow-cured pork concentrated into a dense, deeply flavored slice that melts on the tongue.
 Garlic hits second, smoke third, pepper as a backbone.
 Spread on dark rye bread with butter, the smoke and salt absorb into the crumb.
 Bite of raw onion follows — pure cure-tradition Lithuanian table.